BernStZi/SamplingAndEstimation/excercise/preparation/Preparation.md

 If you are not sure on the usage of a command, it is always useful to have a look at the help page of the command.
 E.g. we need to use the command `merge` to combine datasets.
 There is a section `Example` at the end of each helpfile.
+You get the helpfile with:

+    ?merge

 There you will find code which can be copy-pasted to the console:

+Use the following lines of code to produce a `data.frame` authors:

     authors <- data.frame(
         surname = I(c("Tukey", "Venables", "Tierney", "Ripley", "McNeil")), nationality = c("US", "Australia", "US", "UK", "Australia"), deceased = c("yes", rep("no", 4)))

+Use the following lines of code to produce a `data.frame` books:

     books <- data.frame(
         name = I(c("Tukey", "Venables", "Tierney",
                  "Ripley", "Ripley", "McNeil", "R Core")),